 This course is required for all students in the master's programs unless waived.
 The waiver is determined by the text-out exam (held during the orientation).
 If waived, a student is not allowed to take this course and recommended to take an advanced English course.

 B. Advanced Courses

-English courses will count towards graduation requirement credits for up to 6 credits (LPM + One English Advanced Course; if waived: Two Advanced English Courses)
+English courses will count towards graduation requirement credits for up to 6 credits (LPM + One English Advanced Course; if waived: Two Advanced English Courses).
+However, the courses are not mandatory.

 • Academic Writing